run-ai/docs/docs/Administrator/Researcher-Setup/cli-install.md

 ### Install Run:AI CLI

-*   Download the latest release from the Run:AI [releases page](https://github.com/run-ai/runai-cli/releases){target=_blank}
-*   For MacOS - download the darwin-amd64 release, For Linux - download the `linux-amd64` release.
+*   Download the latest release from the Run:AI [releases page](https://github.com/run-ai/runai-cli/releases){target=_blank}.
+For MacOS, download the `darwin-amd64` release.For Linux, download the `linux-amd64` release.
 *   Unarchive the downloaded file
 *   Install by running: